ttionya/vaultwarden-backup/README.md

 Please use the [date man page](https://man7.org/linux/man-pages/man1/date.1.html) for the format notation.

-Default: ` `
+Default: `''`

 #### TIMEZONE

 You should set the available timezone name.
-Currently only used in mail.
-The timezone information will also be used if you use `%Z` in `BACKUP_FILE_DATE_SUFFIX`.

 Here is timezone list at [wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).